vincentclaes/stepview/README.md

 # StepView

-StepView lets you visualize a summary of all your stepfunctions running over different accounts, over different regions.
+Visualize a summary of all your stepfunctions in the terminal for multiple AWS profiles.

 ![stepview](./assets/stepview.png)